Techoplite/eBazar/README.md

 It is build following a mobile-first approach, using **React** and **Redux**.

-Hereafter, it is possible to appreciate the current stage of the project whit the latest features added at the bottom.
+Hereafter, it is possible to appreciate the current stage of the project with the latest features added at the bottom.

 ## Responsiveness